jarty13/Anlysis-of-311-calls-NYC-/README.md

 # Results and Findings:
 ## Loud Noise:
 * Overall Loud Music/Partying had the highest volume of calls among all boroughs.
-With Brooklyn and Manhattan having the most.
-We saw areas such as the East Village and Williamsburg neighborhoods were some of the loudest neighborhoods
+With Brooklyn and Manhattan having the most noise complaints.
+We saw trendy areas such as the East Village and Williamsburg neighborhoods were some of the loudest neighborhoods.
-* Loud noise complaints starts to peak from May- September when it becomes warmer, school's  are out and there are more activities to do outside.
-June is the highest month with calls, and it starts to dip in August but picks back up in September when Universities are back in session
+* Loud noise complaints start to peak from May - September when it becomes warmer, the school's are out and there are more activities to do outside.
+June is the highest month with calls, and it starts to dip in August but picks back up in September when Universities are back in session.
 * High majority of calls tend to be placed during 10 pm- 1 am through Friday and Saturday.
-* Recommend higher staff to receive call columns during the summer months, 10pm-1am on weekends, as well as the NYPD since they are the agency to investigate the calls
+* Recommend increasing staffing during the summer months, 10pm-1am on weekends.
 ## For one address:
 * New York has a policy if you are a property owner, you can request to have a tree planted on your street for free!
-The highest amount of calls for this request came in Brooklyn, Queens, and Staten Island.Wwe saw a higher frequency of calls Staten Island and Brooklyn since they are areas with more space to plant trees in the area
+The highest amount of calls for this request came in Brooklyn, Queens, and Staten Island.
+We saw a higher frequency of calls Staten Island and Brooklyn since they are areas with more space to plant trees
 * Recommend having more personal in Staten Island and Brooklyn to be available to plant the trees versus other boroughs
 * With requesting Large Appliance /Electronic removal, the only area we saw a majority of the calls come through Staten Island since residents of Brooklyn, Western Queens can request free curbside pick up of their appliances.
 ## Other Complaints: